« return to top

 How long has Picture Element been in business?
 What is your experience working with photographers and artists?

-Picture Element is coming up on a successful two year anniversary and is managed by Michael Chambers.
-Mike brings over 15 years of experience working in the industry with photographers, painters, and other artists.
+Picture Element was started in 2004 and is managed by Michael Chambers.
+Mike brings over 30+ years of experience working in the industry with photographers, painters, and other artists.
 Read more

 What sets Picture Element apart from other fine art print makers?

 We have the best equipment, material, and the experience to produce top quality prints.
 We are experts with color and color management and all our equipment have custom profiles made for them for a complete color accurate workflow.
 We are artists ourselves and understand the subtleties of a fine art photograph or painting.
 We also have the technological expertise to make our equipment perform the way we want.
-We have 15 years of experience producing fine art reproductions for all types of photographers and painters around the country.
-We try to accommodate drop-ins when we can, but we meet with clients mostly by appointment.
-We have a small lobby and no customer service person...
-We prefer you speak with us directly since we will be performing the work for you.
+We have 30+ years of experience producing fine art reproductions for all types of photographers and painters around the country.

 How do I make copies of my painting?
 What are my options?

-It all starts with a Cruse Synchron Table scan of your artwork.
-Our Cruse ST outperforms other cameras and scanning back systems for capturing fine detail and even texture of your original.
+It all starts with a great digital capture of your artwork.
+Our system is custom made and outperforms other cameras and scanning back systems for capturing fine detail and even texture of your original.
 This gets the best quality information into the computer.
 Then we can print the scan with your choice of a variety of print materials.
 We'll be happy to discuss them with you if you can't find the answers here or on the rest of our site.

 How much will it cost to reproduce my painting?
 How much will it cost to print from my digital file?

 It varies considerably depending on size of original and your choice of print media and finishing options.
-All our prices are listed on our website as separate services.
-Some print makers like to bundle these together to simplify quotes.
-We feel this does a disservice to the client by packaging things they don't really need in the bundle.
 Each job is unique, and we prefer to itemize most services separately.
 We can still give you a very accurate estimate.
 Please contact us if you need help with options or a quote.

 Do you have any references or testimonials from clients available?